-Since the beginning discussions in 1976, MARCH, Inc. has grown to the present day of June 1, 2015, to include ten Group Homes located in the towns of Manchester, Vernon, Columbia, Willimantic, and Windsor.
+Since the beginning discussions in 1976, MARCH, Inc. has grown to the present day, to include ten Group Homes located in the towns of Manchester, Vernon, Columbia, Willimantic, and Windsor.

 In addition to the Group Homes, MARCH, Inc. also provides two Supportive Living Programs where individuals live in their own apartments, and a Day Services Option program.
-More than 70 individuals are served by a staff of 180 employees.
-All services provided have as a common goal, to provide opportunities for the developmentally disabled to be actively involved in their communities.
+More than 50 individuals are served by our employees.
+All services provided have a common goal, to provide opportunities for the developmentally disabled to be actively involved in their communities.
 And, all of this is the result of parents being concerned about the lives of their adult, disabled children and a community responding to help them.

-MARCH, Inc. of Manchester, the Beginnings, was written in 2015 by Margaret Steele Kaczorowski using for resources the much respected persons of Bob Gorman, Dale Gustafson, and Mark Peterson.
-This is not intended to be a complete history of MARCH, just recollections recorded in 2015.
+**The story of the beginning of MARCH, Inc. of Manchester was written in 2015 by Margaret Steele Kaczorowski using resources of Bob Gorman, Dale Gustafson, and Mark Peterson.
+This is not intended to be a complete history of MARCH, just recollections recorded in 2015.*